1. Sindh was ruled by which dynasty before the British conquest?

 Explanation: Napier used these arguments to justify annexation.

-84. The one-word Latin telegram “Peccavi” (“I have sinned/Sindh”) is associated with:
+84. The one-word Latin telegram “Peccavi” (“I have sinned/Sindh”) is associated with__________.

 A) Henry Pottinger